-For larger-scale projects, following the kick-off and feasibility stage, you may need to look at the design of the project.
-Depending on the scale, you may need to undertake an Environmental Impact Assessment (EIA), which involves conducting a range of environmental studies in order to inform the design of the project in line with relevant environmental regulations.
-Prior to undertaking these studies, you may need to apply for certain licences and permits based on the specifics of your chosen site and the project you are proposing, such as environmental derogation licences, ecological consents, archaeological excavation licences if near a national monument or detection device consents.
-The project is then designed by your technical team, following relevant planning regulations and other environmental regulations, and you can then review the financial viability of the project based on that design.
+Depending on the scale, specific surveys may be necessary to inform the design process.
+You may need to undertake an Environmental Impact Assessment (EIA), which involves conducting a range of environmental studies in order to inform the design of the project in line with relevant environmental regulations.
+Prior to undertaking these studies, you may need to apply for certain licences and permits based on the specifics of your chosen site and the project you are proposing, such as environmental derogation licences, ecological consents etc. The project is then designed by your technical team, following relevant planning regulations and other environmental regulations, and you can then review the financial viability of the project based on that design.